SuvadeepMukherjee/Backend-Interview-Notes/express/middleware.md

 4. Built in middleware
 5. Third party middleware

-### Q8: What is the difference between application-level and route-level middleware ?
+### Q8: What is the difference between application-level and router-level middleware ?

-**Answer**: application-level middleware applies globally to all incoming requests in the entire express.js applications. route-level middleware applies only to specific routes , not all incoming requests
+**Answer**: application-level middleware applies globally to all incoming requests in the entire express.js applications. router-level middleware applies only to specific routes , not all incoming requests

 ### Q9: What is error handling middleware and how to implement it ?